waterbycounty

 What's happening with rivers in Norton County right now?

-Norton County's primary USGS streamgage on the SAPPA C is currently reading 2.73 cubic feet per second — 42% of the long-term mean of 6.48 cfs.
+Norton County's primary USGS streamgage on the SAPPA C has a pipeline snapshot of 2.73 cubic feet per second — 42% of the long-term mean of 6.48 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Norton County water compare to the Kansas average?